CSC207-2022F-UofT/course-project-macrosoft/README.md

 - It contains a simple greeting message and two buttons used for register and login.
 - We support registering two different types of account: user and restaurant.
 - Login and Register will both direct you to a separe window.
-- Note that the login is case sensitive, that means try logging in as a restaurant with the user crediential will fail.
 - You can try to register new account or login with our sample account given in the table below:

 <p align="center">